KatherineMichel/digital-commonplace/README.md

 * [Project-Based Learning GitHub](https://github.com/tuvtran/project-based-learning)

 <!--
+https://twitter.com/mraible/status/1074679374417399808 | Matt Raible on Twitter: "#DevRel protip: 1.
+Code a sample app 2.
+Publish a blog post to show how you built it 3.
+Build a demo script from the blog post 4.
+Record a screencast of your demo 5.
+Assemble a presentation from content 6.
+Present at meetups and conferences Bonus: use @asciidoctor #ProTip… https://t.co/Q2DaECkSJE"

 https://github.com/search?o=desc&p=5&q=django&s=stars&type=Repositories | Search · django

 https://training.talkpython.fm/courses/explore_100days_in_python/100-days-of-code-in-python | Explore course: #100DaysOfCode in Python - [Talk Python Training - Python tutorials and courses for developers]